mike14747/strat-ratings-guide/docs/instructions.md

 -   Indians-2: The old Mudcats (not Chuck's old Mudcats).
 They became Indians-2 in the 2017 RML season, then later changed to the River Cats and Stogies (Indians-2 is no longer in existence).
 -   Twins-1: Kurt Novak's old team (Twins-1 is no longer in existence).
 -   Twins-2: Dave Scott's new team name.

+---

+### Multi-team hitters

+The first consideration is to make sure each multi-team hitter is listed in the regular _data/hitter_ratings.csv_ file as being on team **TOT**.

+Then it's time to move on to getting each multi-team hitter's _teams_ and _AB_ per team from [baseball-reference.com].

+It's going to take some data manipulation to get that info into _data/multi_team_hitters.xlsx_.
+What this includes:

+-   The final data needs to have these columns (and a row for each team played for):

+    -   Year
+    -   Name
+    -   Bats
+    -   Tm
+    -   AB

+-   Keep the [baseball-reference.com] tem names as they are... they will be converted to _real_team_id_ by the app before getting loaded into the database.

+-   Each hitter's name will need to be changed to match the exact name Strat uses in the ratings guide (since that will be how the ratings guide links the multi-team hitters to this data).
+Strat's name format is _last name, comma, then first initial_... without a space after the comma... eg: _Doe,J_.

+-   The _Bats_ column data can be extracted from the hitter's name from [baseball-reference.com].
+They use the following system:

+    -   '*' aftre their name means L
+    -   '#' after their name means S
+    -   neither of the above after their name means R

+Once the data is in the proper format and gets added to: _data/multi_team_hitters.xlsx_, save the file, then save it as: _data/hitter_ratings.csv_.

+Now the whole file can get uploaded from the _Upload Multi-Team Hitter Data_ page.
+This process will truncate the current _multi_team_hitters_ table in the database and replace it with the new file's data.

+You'll have to merge the multi-team hitter results into the main results manually... getting rid of the main files _TOT_ hitters and adding the hitter results from the _View Multi-Team Hitter Analysis_ page.

+---

+### Multi-team pitchers

+The first consideration is to make sure each multi-team pitcher is listed in the regular _data/pitcher_ratings.csv_ file as being on team **TOT**.

+Then it's time to move on to getting each multi-team pitcher's _teams_ and _IP_ per team from [baseball-reference.com].

+It's going to take some data manipulation to get that info into _data/multi_team_pitchers.xlsx_.
+What this includes:

+-   The final data needs to have these columns (and a row for each team played for):

+    -   Year
+    -   Name
+    -   Throws
+    -   Tm
+    -   IP

+-   Keep the [baseball-reference.com] tem names as they are... they will be converted to _real_team_id_ by the app before getting loaded into the database.

+-   Each pitcher's name will need to be changed to match the exact name Strat uses in the ratings guide (since that will be how the ratings guide links the multi-team pitchers to this data).
+Strat's name format is _last name, comma, then first initial_... without a space after the comma... eg: _Doe,J_.

+-   The _Throws_ column data can be extracted from the pitcher's name from [baseball-reference.com].
+They use the following system:

+    -   '*' aftre their name means L
+    -   '#' after their name means S
+    -   neither of the above after their name means R

+Once the data is in the proper format and gets added to: _data/multi_team_pitchers.xlsx_, save the file, then save it as: _data/pitcher_ratings.csv_.

+Now the whole file can get uploaded from the _Upload Multi-Team Pitcher Data_ page.
+This process will truncate the current _multi_team_pitchers_ table in the database and replace it with the new file's data.

+You'll have to merge the multi-team pitcher results into the main results manually... getting rid of the main files _TOT_ pitchers and adding the pitcher results from the _View Multi-Team Pitcher Analysis_ page.